sretcher/Factorial-ANOVA/README.md

 Unfortunately, unbalanced designs are common in factorial ANOVAs because we are dividing up our sample into many cells (subset of cases representing an intersection between factors) depending on the number of factors.
 Even when we do have a balanced design, we may not have enough data in the individual cells to use statistical tests or specific plots.
 In our example, using individual normal plots or Levene's test for variance would be less reliable than other methods at testing assumptions.
 This is why it is important to test assumptions in more than one way.

 If the responses for each treatments have a similiar spread, then a plot of the residuals vs. the predicted values for each observation will exhibit a constant spread.
 Looking below, we see that the residuals have a constant spread as predicted values increase.
-This menas the response variance is constant for our treatments.
+This means the response variance is constant for our treatments.

 ```
 predictions = predict(model)